-Each nomination packet shall include a summary page with the following information:
+Each nomination packet shall include a submission page with the following information:

 - 1. Award category - 2.
-Name of nominated person(s) and/or installation - 3.
-Nominee(s) title (if individual/team award) - 4.
-Nominee(s) phone number (commercial and DSN) - 5.
-Nominee(s) e-mail address - 6.
-Nominating individual - 7.
-Nominating individual's email address - 8.
-Nominating individual's phone number (commercial and DSN) - 9.
-Shipping address (appropriate for receipt of trophy)
+Name of nominated person, team or installation - 3.
+Title of nominee(s) (if individual/team award) - 4.
+Telephone numbers (commercial and DSN) for nominee - 5.
+E-mail address of nominee - 6.
+Mailing address (appropriate for receipt of trophy) of nominee - 7.
+Name of nominating individual - 8.
+E-mail address of nominating individual - 9.
+Telephone numbers (commercial and DSN) for nominating individual - 10.
+Mailing address of nominating individual - 11.
+The name of the winner as it will appear on the award (engraving plate)